Turnstone COVID-19 Information

 Will Turnstone continue to offer its programs and services?

-- Turnstone will work closely with our local Department of Health to determine when we are able to restart programs and services to our clients while protecting the health and safety of our staff, clients, and community.
+- Turnstone will work closely with our local Department of Health to determine the safest approach to offering our various programs and services on campus and virtually to our clients while protecting the health and safety of our staff, clients, and community.

 - We are continuing to practice everyday prevention actions including the use of personal protective equipment (PPE) that Turnstone staff use as part of our normal operations to protect the health and safety of our staff and clients.
 This includes: cleaning and sanitization efforts, frequent hand washing, and helping monitor staff, guests and clients who may be demonstrating signs of illness and helping them exit the facility.

-- We are encouraging the practice of social distancing when possible.
+- We are encouraging the practice of social distancing when possible and requiring the use of face coverings in our facility.

 These recommendations* have been provided by the Centers for Disease Control & Prevention.